What Is Fiverr & How Does It Work? – A Primer for Buying and Selling on the Platform…

 Once the buyer has marked the order as complete, the seller simply transfers funds from the Fiverr website to a bank account of their choice.

-Levels & Feedback:
+Levels & Feedback

 Successful selling on Fiverr is dependent on gaining social proof: It’s difficult to get sales when buyers don’t trust your newly published gig.

-That’s where ratings and levels come in:
+That’s where ratings and seller levels on Fiverr come in…

 Fiverr buyers leave feedback on a seller’s profile each time a successful project is completed.
 Much like selling on eBay, this goes a long way to establishing trust with potential buyers.